Golden Features: 2013-2017: Career commencement and EPs

-The artist's second four-track EP, XXIV, was issued in July 2015, and reached No. 56 on the ARIA Singles Chart.
+The artist's second four-track EP, XXIV, was released in June 2015, and reached No. 56 on the ARIA Singles Chart.
 The reviewer from Oz EDM felt, "[he] is known for his genre-bending signature sound (apart from his Mask)... [the EP] offers nothing short of amazing production and originality and genuinely is something for dance fans to get excited about."
-Its lead single, "No One" featuring Thelma Plum, peaked at No. 58 on the same chart.
-It was listed at No. 92 on the Triple J Hottest 100, 2015.
+Its lead single, "No One" featuring Thelma Plum, peaked at No. 58 on the same chart.ref name= "ARIA270615"/> "No One" was listed at No. 92 on the Triple J Hottest 100, 2015.

-Included on XXIV was "Telescope" featuring K.Flay, which the reviewer noticed provided, "intriguing RnB style vocals" by Flay and "offers a somewhat new style of what we have come to expect from Golden Features.
-Showing light elements of trap, 'Telescope's upbeat tempo is less dark than the rest of the tracks."
-In 2016 he released, "Wolfie" featuring Julia Stone, which reached No. 70 in Triple J Hottest 100, 2016.
+In 2016 Golden Features released, "Wolfie" featuring Julia Stone, which reached No. 70 in Triple J Hottest 100, 2016.
 Pilerats' Troy Mutton described, "it proved a little surprising to some.
 Not the out-and-out dark and brooding banger we've come to expect from [him], rather something sweeter, less intense.
 It's so sweet in fact that it's named after – and features a sound byte from – his young nephew...
 [Stone's] twee, Australian lilt is toned down ever-so-slightly to create something that is somehow both melancholic and euphoric."

+Golden Features supported Alison Wonderland on her tour of the United States in 2016 and undertook his own headlining tour of the US in February of the next year.